Code-Institute-Submissions/uc-frontend-project1/README.md

 - Footer was not working correctly as images of social media were not showing.
     - Corrected by adding in links used/needed within the HTML5 pages

+- Images did not run when previewed through Github
+    - removed th "/" from the start of links to songs, videos and images

 <h2>USER STORIES </h2>

 - The colours attrack the childrens attention and with the toys are attractive for young children.